Israel Defense Forces:

 Christian individuals living in Israel also serve in the IDF and are actively recruited.
 Prime Minister Benjamin Netanyahu spoke at an IDF Christian Recruitment forum in December 2014 and said, “We are brothers, we are partners – Christians and Jews and Druze and Muslims who defend the State of Israel.”

-As of 2024, over 350 Muslim soldiers serve in the IDF, the majority of them in combat units.
+As of 2024, more than 350 Muslim soldiers serve in the IDF, most of them in combat units.
 The Muslim soldiers are mostly Bedouins who enlist voluntarily.
 Other Arab Israelis — Muslim and Christian — who are exempt from compulsory service have historically avoided the military out of solidarity with Palestinians.
 In 2008, Lt.
 Col. (res.)
 Hisham Abu Raya became the first non-Bedouin Muslim officer in the IDF.

 The Haredi Issue